okurka12/ipk_proj1_livestream/README.md

 # Soon
 I want to add:
 - a module that demonstrates the use of `getaddrinfo`
+- a demo of `threads.h`
+- my implementation of the python mock server

 # Build process
 Running `make` will build `epl.bin`